 Both the Boston Terrier and the Pug have similar health issues.

-As brachycephalic breeds, they are prone to various respiratory conditions due to their shortened muzzles and flat faces, with their bulging eyes making them vulnerable to eye diseases and injuries.
+As brachycephalic breeds, they are prone to various respiratory conditions due to their shortened muzzles and flat faces.
+Plus, their bulging eyes makes them vulnerable to eye diseases and injuries.

-The Boston Terrier and the Pug are also susceptible to hemivertebrae, which is a spine deformity common in dogs with screw tails as well as skin issues due to their skin folds.
+The Boston Terrier and the Pug are also prone to hemivertebrae.
+This is a spine deformity common in dogs with screw tails as well as skin issues due to their skin folds.

 Like most small dogs, both breeds can have luxating patella.